 There is a high level of interest internationally in simulating the brain’s function.

 Professor Laing, based at the Institute of Natural and Mathematical Sciences on Massey’s Auckland campus, is working with a colleague at Princeton University in the US on the phenomenon of spike timing dependent plasticity.
 This is where the strengths of connections between neurons are modified as a result of the precise “firing” times of individual neurons.
 This work is published in Biological Cybernetics.

 The subject is topical, with a billion-euro project based out of Switzerland – ‘Blue Brain’ – working to build biologically-detailed digital reconstructions and simulations of the human brain.

 “All our efforts in neural networks ultimately feed into global work like this,” says Dr Laing.

 Although the focus of much of his work has been in relation to neural networks, the principles can also be applied to other types of networks such as oscillators.

 His paper ‘Managing heterogeneity in the study of neural oscillator dynamics’ with Yu Zou , Ben Smith (a summer student at Massey) and Ioannis G Kevrekidis considered a coupled, heterogeneous population of relaxation oscillators and showed how the effects of heterogeneity can be studied in a computationally efficient manner.

 Simulations such as these draw from and have applications to a broad range of areas.
-Dr Laing’s neural work has implications for biological sciences, but he is using ideas from other disciplines.
+Professor Laing’s neural work has implications for biological sciences, but he is using ideas from other disciplines.
 For instance, using tools from the field of uncertainty quantification, an engineering principle and applying them to networks.